andrzejpeanut439/ComfyUI-DaVinci-MagiHuman/README.md

+OBS!
+This is still work in progress, do not expect it to work 100%.
+Im going away on easter holiday and have no time to look at it before im back.
+Feel free to fork it and continue the work, or wait for Kijai to release his version.

 # ComfyUI-DaVinci-MagiHuman

 ComfyUI custom nodes for [daVinci-MagiHuman](https://huggingface.co/GAIR/daVinci-MagiHuman), a 15B parameter single-stream transformer for fast audio-video generation.
 Optimized for consumer GPUs (RTX 5090 32GB).